Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

 }
 ```

-The Ball class extends Sprite.
-You must call super() and provide any needed parameters to the superclass.
-Notice Ball implements the render() method.
+The Ball class extends `Sprite`.
+You must call `super()` and pass all parameters to the superclass.
+Notice Ball implements the `render()` method.

-Think about any other properties that are shared across all of the Objects, you can move these properties into Node.
+Think about any other properties that are shared across all of the Objects, you can move these properties into `Sprite`.
 In this way, you will only have to edit or work with these in one place.
+In this example all `Sprite`s will have an `x` and `y` property, and a `Ball` will have `x`, `y`, and `radius`.

 If there is a default implementation for a method that is used by most child classes you can implement this in the parent.
-When a child class implements a method that exists in the parent this called overriding.
-When you override a method you are using the child's method over the parent's.
+When a child class implements a method that exists in the parent this is called _overriding_.
+When you _override_ a method you are using the child's method over (in place of) the parent's method.

 ## Further Challenges